-Jonathan Bree is a musician from New Zealand, known for melodic compositions where he croons about modern life and love, over string parts that slide precariously between notes and dulcitones chimes.
+Jonathan Bree is a musician from New Zealand, known for melodic compositions where he croons about modern life and love, over string parts that slide precariously between notes and dulcitone chimes.
 The end result is a musical palette one could describe as dark Disney.
-These elements are present in his breakthrough viral hit, ‘You’re So Cool,’ which currently has over 12 million views on YouTube.
+These elements are present in his breakthrough viral hit, ‘You’re So Cool’.

 After ‘You’re So Cool’ went viral, many likely assumed Jonathan Bree was a new artist.
 He began writing his own songs at age 9 and performed live as a drummer in his cousin’s band until age 13.
-This was interrupted after being sent to live in Australia with his father, who was an inspiring cult leader (unfortunately not a joke).
+This was interrupted after being sent to live in Australia with his father, who was an aspiring cult leader.
 Bree subsequently left home and independently navigated his teenage years.

 When Bree returned to New Zealand, he formed The Brunettes, who in their active years toured the world and released music through Sub Pop Records and Bree’s own label, Lil Chief Records.
 The frustrations of trying to take this traditional route to success saw him take a long break from releasing his own music.
-In the interim, he happened to produce the song ‘The Cigarette Duet’ for Princess Chelsea (in 2011) and directed it's video which has since surpassed 47 million views.
+In the interim, he happened to produce the song ‘The Cigarette Duet’ for Princess Chelsea (in 2011) and directed it's viral video.

 When he finally returned to releasing his own music it was as a solo artist with the album, The Primrose Path (2013).
 His only promotion for it was uploading to YouTube an album length video of himself watching shows on his laptop in bed accompanied by his girlfriend and cat.